Web Crawling Webinar for Tech Teams

 Playwright/1.12.0

 BoldClearly, it's easy to spot that you're not a regular user.
-Thus, it's critical to change the default Playwright User Agent to avoid detection.
+Anti-bots use this and other techniques to detect and block web scrapers.
+Thus, it's critical to change the default Playwright User Agent to avoid anti-bot detection.

 How to Set a Custom User Agent in Playwright